WebDevSimplified/Web-Dev-Simplified-Official-Blog/src/pages/2022-11/css-range-media-queries/index.md

 ---

 I hate media queries.
 I know that may sound crazy, but I just hate the syntax of them.
 Writing code like `min-width: 300px` has never been intuitive to me.
-I can never remember if this is meant for screens larger or smaller then 300px and somehow I always seem to get it wrong each time.
+I can never remember if this is meant for screens larger or smaller than 300px and somehow I always seem to get it wrong each time.
 This is why I am so excited that modern CSS is removing the need to ever define media queries like this again with the introduction of range media queries.
 Not only does this syntax make CSS media queries easier to read and write, but it also fixes a few edge cases with media queries.

 ## The Old Way